Lawrence Summers: Service in the Clinton Administration

 In 1993, Summers was appointed Undersecretary for International Affairs and later in the United States Department of the Treasury under the Clinton Administration.
 In 1995, he was promoted to Deputy Secretary of the Treasury under his long-time political mentor Robert Rubin.
 In 1999, he succeeded Rubin as Secretary of the Treasury.

 Much of Summers's tenure at the Treasury Department was focused on international economic issues.
 He was deeply involved in the Clinton administration's effort to bail out Mexico and Russia when those nations had currency crises.
 Summers set up a project through which the Harvard Institute for International Development provided advice to the Russian government between 1992 and 1997.
-Later there was a scandal when it emerged that some of the Harvard project members had invested in Russia, and were therefore not impartial advisors.
+Later there was a scandal when it emerged that some of the Harvard project members had invested in Russia and were therefore not impartial advisors.

-Summers encouraged then-Russian leader Boris Yeltsin to use the same "three-'ations'" of policy he advocated in the Clinton Administration – "privatization, stabilization, and liberalization."
+Summers encouraged then-Russian leader Boris Yeltsin to use the same "three-'ations'" of policy he advocated in the Clinton Administration – "privatization, stabilization, and liberalization".

 Summers pressured the Korean government to raise its interest rates and balance its budget in the midst of a recession, policies criticized by Paul Krugman and Joseph Stiglitz.
 According to the book The Chastening, by Paul Blustein, during this crisis, Summers, along with Paul Wolfowitz, pushed for regime change in Indonesia.

 Summers was a leading voice within the Clinton Administration arguing against American leadership in greenhouse gas reductions and against US participation in the Kyoto Protocol, according to internal documents made public in 2009.

 As Treasury Secretary, Summers led the Clinton Administration's opposition to tax cuts proposed by the Republican Congress in 1999.

 During the California energy crisis of 2000, then-Treasury Secretary Summers teamed with Alan Greenspan and Enron executive Kenneth Lay to lecture California Governor Gray Davis on the causes of the crisis, explaining that the problem was excessive government regulation.
 Under the advice of Kenneth Lay, Summers urged Davis to relax California's environmental standards in order to reassure the markets.

 Summers hailed the Gramm–Leach–Bliley Act in 1999, which lifted more than six decades of restrictions against banks offering commercial banking, insurance, and investment services (by repealing key provisions in the 1933 Glass–Steagall Act): "Today Congress voted to update the rules that have governed financial services since the Great Depression and replace them with a system for the 21st century," Summers said.
 "This historic legislation will better enable American companies to compete in the new economy."
-Many critics, including President Barack Obama, have suggested the 2007 subprime mortgage financial crisis was caused by the partial repeal of the 1933 Glass–Steagall Act.
-Indeed, as a member of President Clinton's Working Group on Financial Markets, Summers, along with U.S. Securities and Exchange Commission (SEC) Chairman Arthur Levitt, Fed Chairman Greenspan, and Secretary Rubin, torpedoed an effort to regulate the derivatives that many blame for bringing the financial market down in Fall 2008.
+Many critics, including President Barack Obama, have suggested the subprime mortgage crisis was caused by the partial repeal of the 1933 Glass–Steagall Act.
+As a member of President Clinton's Working Group on Financial Markets, Summers, along with U.S. Securities and Exchange Commission (SEC) Chairman Arthur Levitt, Fed Chairman Greenspan, and Secretary Rubin, torpedoed an effort to regulate the financial derivatives that many blame for bringing the financial market down in Fall 2008.